-In March 2020, the World Health Organization characterized the novel coronavirus ("COVID-19") as a global pandemic and extraordinary actions have been taken by international, federal, state, provincial and local governmental authorities to contain and combat the spread of COVID-19 in regions throughout the world.
-The COVID-19 outbreak and related public health measures, including orders to shelter-in-place, travel restrictions and mandated business closures, have adversely affected workforces, organizations, consumers, economies, and financial markets globally, leading to an economic downturn and increased market volatility.
+In March 2020, the World Health Organization characterized the novel coronavirus ("COVID-19") as a pandemic and extraordinary actions have been taken by international, federal, state, provincial and local governmental authorities to contain and combat the spread of COVID-19 in regions throughout the world.
+The COVID-19 outbreak and related public health measures, including orders to shelter-in-place, travel restrictions and mandated business closures, have adversely affected workforces, organizations, consumers and economies leading to an economic downturn and increased market volatility.
 The pandemic has also disrupted the normal operations of the Company and the businesses of many of the Company's customers, suppliers and distribution partners.

 To protect the health and safety of the Company's employees, contractors, customers and visitors, the Company responded rapidly to COVID-19 by proactively mandating remote working, utilizing virtual meetings and suspending employee travel.
-All of the Company's currently planned customer, industry and other stakeholder events have been shifted to virtual-only experiences, and the Company may deem it advisable to similarly alter, postpone, or cancel entirely, additional events in the future.
+All of the Company's recent and planned customer, industry and other stakeholder events have shifted to virtual-only experiences, and the Company may deem it advisable to similarly alter, postpone, or cancel entirely, additional events in the future.
 To the extent that public health protocols have accommodated returning to work at certain of the Company's facilities, the Company has implemented additional safety measures at its facilities, including increased frequency in cleaning and disinfecting as well as hygiene and social distancing practices.
 The Company has a limited history of having a remote workforce and the long-term impact on, and the resulting types of continuing investments for, the Company's employee base is uncertain.

 In response to certain anticipated and ongoing impacts from the COVID-19 pandemic, the Company has also implemented a series of temporary cost reduction measures to further preserve financial flexibility.
-These actions include the postponement of certain discretionary spending and capital expenditures, taking advantage of the broad-based employer relief provided by governments in Canada, the United States and other jurisdictions, temporarily suspending certain company matching contributions to employee retirement savings plans and deferring increases in the base salaries of many employees and executives.
+These actions include the postponement of certain discretionary spending, taking advantage of the broad-based employer relief provided by governments in Canada, the United States and other jurisdictions, temporarily suspending certain company matching contributions to employee retirement savings plans and deferring increases in the base salaries of many employees and executives.
+These cost reduction measures and their estimated savings for the nine months ended November 30, 2020 included measures impacting employee salaries and benefits of approximately \$12 million, a reduction in travel spending of approximately \$13 million, and a reduction in discretionary selling and administrative expenses relating to marketing and facilities of \$14 million.
+In addition, the Company has recorded approximately \$37 million in offsets to salaries for amounts under the CEWS and has deferred approximately \$6 million of payments related to payroll taxes in the United States under the U.S. CARES Act, which amounts have been accrued.

-The economic downturn and uncertainty caused by the COVID-19 outbreak and the measures undertaken to contain its spread are expected to continue to negatively affect the Company's QNX automotive software business and have caused volatility in demand for the Company's products and services, adversely affected the ability of the Company's sales and professional services teams to meet with customers and provide service, negatively impacted expected spending from new customers and increased sales cycle times.
+The economic downturn and uncertainty caused by the COVID-19 outbreak and the measures undertaken to contain its spread are expected to continue to negatively affect the Company's QNX automotive software business until early in fiscal 2022 and have caused volatility in demand for the Company's products and services, adversely affected the ability of the Company's sales and professional services teams to meet with customers and provide service, negatively impacted expected spending from new customers and increased sales cycle times.